-Active/Initiate – Student who is currently enrolled in college, has completed his or her membership orientation process, and has been through the initiation ceremony (i.e., a fully initiated member of a fraternity or sorority).
+Active – Student who is currently enrolled in college, has completed their membership orientation process, and has been through the initiation ceremony (i.e., a fully initiated member of a fraternity or sorority).

 Alumnus (Alumna) – An initiated member who is no longer an undergraduate student.

 Badge – The pin of an initiated member.

 Bid – A formal, written invitation to join a sorority or fraternity.

 Bid Day – The last part of recruitment when new members accept their bids and officially join their new organizations.